Porter’s Five Model Integration in Dash SaaS

 - When you click the “View” button from the Action column, you access the comprehensive detailed model view that displays all information about a specific Porter’s Five Forces analysis.
 This view is organized into several sections for easy navigation and thorough review of your strategic assessment.

 - The General Details section shows the basic model information including name, status, stage, associated challenge, assigned users, and roles.
-In the Description section, you can view the current analysis description and add additional details using the “Add” button.
+In the Description section, you can view the current analysis description and add additional details using the “Edit” button.

 - The Bargaining Power of Supplier section shows your assessment of supplier influence and market dynamics.
-You can add additional supplier analysis using the “Add” button as you gather more information about supplier relationships and market conditions.
+You can add additional supplier analysis using the “Edit” button as you gather more information about supplier relationships and market conditions.

 - The Bargaining Power of Buyers/Customers section presents your evaluation of customer influence on pricing, terms, and market position.
-Use the “Add” button to include additional buyer analysis as customer behavior patterns and market preferences evolve.
+Use the “Edit” button to include additional buyer analysis as customer behavior patterns and market preferences evolve.

-- The Threat of Substitution section displays your assessment of substitute products or services and provides an “Add” button to include additional threat analysis as market conditions change or new substitutes emerge in your industry.
+- The Threat of Substitution section displays your assessment of substitute products or services and provides an “Edit” button to include additional threat analysis as market conditions change or new substitutes emerge in your industry.

 - Finally, the Comments section enables team collaboration through written communication about the competitive analysis.
 You can write comments about findings, ask questions about specific competitive forces, or provide updates on market changes.
 This section also includes the ability to upload attachments directly with your comments.